-A last set of delayed mode validation tests has been developed by the CLS research and development team and aims to complement the CNRS validation tests.
-These tests provide a sharper expertise on bias detection, spike detection and ocean variability in the continental shelf zones.
-These tests also aim to complement the Coriolis real time quality check tests for measurements directly included in the delayed mode dataset.
-The CLS tests are divided in two categories.
-A first set of tests are applied to detect small density inversions in the measurement profiles and non-monotonous pressure/depth vector.
-These tests are reliable so the detected suspicious levels are automatically flagged.
+A last set of delayed-mode validation tests has been developed by the CLS research and development team and aims to complement the validation tests.
+These tests provide sharper expertise on bias detection, spike detection, and ocean variability in the continental shelf zones.
+These tests also aim to complement the Coriolis real-time quality check tests for measurements directly included in the delayed-mode dataset.
+The CLS tests are divided into two categories.
+A density check test is applied to detect small density inversions in the measurement.
+This test differs from the Coriolis density inversion test since it focuses on single-point spikes on density profiles, instead of checking spikes or steps on temperature and salinity profiles, with a simple yet reliable algorithm.
+This test is reliable, so the detected suspicious levels are automatically flagged.
 A second set of tests is applied to detect smaller errors.
 These tests aim to detect unlikely extremes in temperature and salinity by comparing measurements to regional upper and lower bounds and World Ocean Atlas 2013 climatology.
-Tests are also applied on vertical density inversions, spikes and offsets with respect to the climatology.
+Tests are also applied on vertical density inversions, spikes, and offsets with respect to the climatology.
+By the end of the validation process, about 10 % of the applied flags are based on CLS detection and 90 % are based on Coriolis detections.